huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 - Doing a basic walk-through to look for water damage, leaks, or safety problems.
 - Making sure insurance and basic utilities are handled so the house does not deteriorate.

 At this stage, the focus is on **protecting the property**, not making big decisions yet.
-But it is also the best time to start thinking about what kind of work may be needed to get the house ready for sale, especially in Tucsonâ€™s climate.
+But it is also the best time to start thinking about what kind of work may be needed to get the house ready for sale, especially in Tucson's climate.

 If you are out of state or very busy, this is often where I step in on the property side: walking the house, taking photos and videos, and giving the personal representative and attorney a clear picture of what they are dealing with.

 ---

-## Step 3 â€“ Notifying creditors and letting the claim period run
+## Step 3 — Notifying creditors and letting the claim period run

 Once the estate is open and a personal representative is appointed, Arizona law typically requires that creditors be notified and given time to file claims.